roman-milk/roman-milk.github.io/it-was-only-a-blowjob.md

  ======================

  I hope you enjoyed it so far.
 I've submitted a few chapters at once, so they should probably come out on subsequent days.
 As always, your votes and comments are welcome and appreciated.
-Report_Story #1